masak/alma/README.md

 *Office.*

-"Technically, *that* was my second kill," muses Bond, "even though technically, it was the same guy.
+"In a way, *that* was my second kill," muses Bond, "even though technically, it was the same guy twice.
 And you're right, it was easier.
 I knew he was going to go for the pistol on the floor, so I could disarm him earlier."

 Dryden looks amused.
 "What was that thing about macros you were talking about?", he inquires.